ACV, Cider Vinegar, Vinagre de Manzana, Vinagre de Sidra de Manzana, Vinaigre de Cidre.

-Apple cider vinegar is used alone or with honey for weak bones (osteoporosis), weight loss, leg cramps and pain, upset stomach, sore throats, sinus problems, high blood pressure, arthritis, to help rid the body of toxins, stimulate thinking, slow the aging process, regulate blood pressure, reduce cholesterol, and fight infection.
+Apple cider vinegar is taken by mouth alone or with honey for diabetes, indigestion (dyspepsia), delayed gastric emptying (gastroparesis), weak bones (osteoporosis), weight loss, leg cramps and pain, sore throats, sinus problems, high blood pressure, osteoarthritis, to help rid the body of toxins, stimulate thinking, slow the aging process, reduce cholesterol, and fight infection.

 Some people apply apple cider vinegar to the skin for acne, as a skin toner, to soothe sunburn, for shingles, insect bites, and to prevent dandruff.
 It is also used in the bath for vaginal infections.

 In foods, apple cider vinegar is used as a flavoring agent.

 It can be hard to know what's in some apple cider vinegar products.
 Laboratory analysis of commercially available apple cider vinegar tablets shows wide variation in what they contain.
 Amounts of acetic acid ranged from about 1% to 10.57%.
 Amounts of citric acid ranged from 0% to about 18.5%.
 Amounts of ingredients listed on the product labels didn't match the laboratory findings.
 In the US, there is no real definition in the law of what apple cider vinegar must contain to be called apple cider vinegar.
 So, it is impossible to tell from these analyses whether these commercial products actually contain any apple cider vinegar.